-When working with a limited color palette, it’s crucial to find an artist skilled in the medium.
+When working with a limited color palette, it’s crucial to find an artist skilled in the industry.
 Black and white tattooing requires an artist who knows how to apply shading and contrast work.
 Poorly completed black and white tattoos can come out looking too dark or too light.

 Mixed Media Tattoos

-Many people don’t like to tie themselves to a single style, especially when many incredible designs are available.
+Many people don’t like to tie themselves to a single style, especially when so many incredible designs are available.
 While it’s essential to blend styles so that they don’t clash on a person’s body, an experienced artist can advise you on the best way to go.

 Popular designs include combining photorealistic images with abstract design elements or surrealism.
 You might also consider illustration work set against a geometric background.
 When done well, mixed media tattoos are a great way to give your tattoos a unique and pleasing look.

 Choose a Design That Fits Your Lifestyle and Personality